NL-BioImaging/biomero/README.md

 [**MODELS**]: This section is used to define different model settings.
 Each model has a unique key and requires corresponding values for `<key>_repo` (repository containing the descriptor.json file, which will describe parameters and where to find the image), and `<key>_job` (jobscript name and location in the `slurm_script_repo`).
 The example shows settings for several segmentation models, including Cellpose, Stardist, CellProfiler, DeepCell, and ImageJ.

-The `slurm-config.ini` file allows users to configure paths, repositories, and other settings specific to their Slurm cluster and the `omero_slurm_client` package, providing flexibility and customization options.
+The `slurm-config.ini` file allows users to configure paths, repositories, and other settings specific to their Slurm cluster and the `biomero` package, providing flexibility and customization options.

 # How to add an existing workflow